adambard/learnxinyminutes-docs/matlab.html.markdown

 eye(m,n) % Indentity matrix
 inv(A) % Inverse of matrix A
 det(A) % Determinant of A
-eig(A) %Eigenvalues and eigenvectors of A isempty(A) % Tests if array is empty isequal(A, B) %Tests equality of two arrays numel(A) %Number of elements in matrix triu(x) % Returns the upper triangular part of x tril(x) % Returns the lower triangular part of x cross(A,B) %  Returns the cross product of the vectors A and B dot(A,B) % Returns the scalar product of the vectors A and B.  A and B must be vectors of the same length. transpose(A) % Returns the transpose of A
+eig(A) % Eigenvalues and eigenvectors of A trace(A) % Trace of matrix - equivalent to sum(diag(A))
+isempty(A) % Tests if array is empty all(A) % Tests if all elements are nonzero or true any(A) % Tests if any elements are nonzero or true isequal(A, B) %Tests equality of two arrays numel(A) % Number of elements in matrix triu(x) % Returns the upper triangular part of x tril(x) % Returns the lower triangular part of x cross(A,B) %  Returns the cross product of the vectors A and B dot(A,B) % Returns scalar product of two vectors (must have the same length) transpose(A) % Returns the transpose of A flipl(A) % Flip matrix left to right

 % Common vector functions
-max     %largest component
+max     % largest component
-min     %smallest component
+min     % smallest component
-length  %length of a vector
+length  % length of a vector
-sort    %sort in ascending order sum     %sum of elements prod    %product of elements median  %median value mean    %mean value std     %standard deviation
+sort    % sort in ascending order sum     % sum of elements prod    % product of elements mode	% modal value median  % median value mean    % mean value std     % standard deviation perms(x) % list all permutations of elements of x

 ```

 ## More on Matlab

 * The official website [http://http://www.mathworks.com/products/matlab/](http://www.mathworks.com/products/matlab/)
+* The official MATLAB Answers forum: [http://www.mathworks.com/matlabcentral/answers/](http://www.mathworks.com/matlabcentral/answers/)